ZGabriello/Poneymon/README.md

 PoneyMon is a java project of poney's race game.
 During the race, a poney can use Nian power to boost his speed or take a bonus coin.
 The user can also use the Nian power by pressing a specific button.

+## Game Command

+Pause : to take a break

+Nian button :
+blue : to set the blue poney in Nian mode green : to set the green poney in Nian mode

+Information button :
+bue : to see blue poney's information green : to see green poney's information purple : to see purple poney's information orange : to see orange poney's information yellow : to see yellow poney's information

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.